2014 – Colorado, Nebraska, and Wyoming

-At one ranch, workers hauled a dying, lame ram gasping for breath into a trailer to be sheared.
+At one ranch, workers hauled a dying, lame ram gasping for breath into a trailer to be shorn.
 The animal was left overnight in the trailer, apparently without care, and found dead the next morning.

 2017 – Utah

-In April 2017, PETA US observers visited a massive sheep-shearing operation near Jericho, Utah, where thousands of sheep from Red Pine Land & Livestock, LLC, which was listed on Patagonia’s website as an approved supplier until the day it saw the video footage, are sheared each year.
+In April 2017, PETA US observers visited a massive sheep-shearing operation near Jericho, Utah, where thousands of sheep from Red Pine Land & Livestock, LLC, which was listed on Patagonia’s website as an approved supplier until the day it saw the video footage, are shorn each year.
 They found that Patagonia’s own standards were being violated.

 Heavily pregnant sheep were handled roughly and callously: their necks were twisted, and they were pulled by their fleece, sent stumbling down steep ramps, and even whipped.

 The seven-shearer crew could “pump out, like, a thousand [shorn sheep] a day”, according to one rancher.
 This would require each person to shear every sheep in an average of under three and a half minutes.
 Such speed inevitably leads to mistakes, and most of the shorn sheep had bloody wounds.